Saymon Cabral

 Saymon de Barros Cabral (born 9 July 2001) is a Brazilian footballer who plays as a winger for Emirati club Dibba.

 Club career

+Spartak Trnava

 Cabral joined Spartak Trnava in September 2019, initially starting in youth team and reserves.
 He made his first-team Fortuna Liga debut against Žilina on 14 June 2020.
+In March 2021, it was announced that he would be extending his loan at Trnava to a further year.
+In January 2022, it was announced that Cabral would be joining Khor Fakkan after deciding not to sign a permanent contract with Spartak Trnava.
+He played a total of 63 games for the Slovak side, scoring 13 goals.